DennisRudolf/Continuous_Authentication/README.md

 When applying the strong Fiat-Shamir transformation to the ZKP protocol, the challenge is initially defined as:

-$
+$$
 e = H(C \parallel d)
-$
+$$

-where \( H \) is the SHA-256 hash function.
+where $H$ is the SHA-256 hash function.

-Although our protocol already integrates replay attack countermeasures through key exchange and encryption, we further strengthen robustness by incorporating the incremented server-generated challenge \( e'_i \) into the hash computation.
+Although our protocol already integrates replay attack countermeasures through key exchange and encryption, we further strengthen robustness by incorporating the incremented server-generated challenge $e'_i$ into the hash computation.
 Thus, the challenge is computed as:

-$
+$$
 e = H(C \parallel d \parallel e'_i)
-$
+$$

-This mechanism ensures that intercepted challenges cannot be reused by an attacker, as \( e'_i \) changes at each protocol iteration, even if \( d \) remains the same.
+This mechanism ensures that intercepted challenges cannot be reused by an attacker, as $e'_i$ changes at each protocol iteration, even if $d$ remains the same.

 Consequently, each new authentication step produces a unique challenge, maintaining the protocol's resistance to replay attacks.